QuantamKawts/fudge/README.md

 - Read and write undeltified version 2 pack files.
 - Talk to Git servers via HTTP(S) using the "smart" protocol.

-Support for branches, merge operations, tags… is not currently planned.
+Support for branches, merge operations, revisions (commit-ish, tree-ish), tags… is not currently planned.

 In short fudge could be used to create and visualize a simple history, push it to a remote Git server, and clone repositories.

+Fudge does not delete or overwrite any file or directory (e.g. the `rm` command only deletes files from the index).

 ## Requirements